kairosity/mp4-lionize/README.md

 ## 9. Content Security Policy

-I tried to integrate django-csp to take care of the content security policy, as Django doesn't have any built-in CSP functionality, however no matter what settings and urls I added in, it would not correctly display the static styles with the CSP added to settings, so after a lot of refactoring, I removed it entirely.
+I tried to integrate django-csp to take care of the content security policy, as Django doesn't have any built-in CSP functionality, however no matter what settings and urls I added in, it would not correctly display the static styles using AWS with the CSP added to settings, so after a lot of refactoring, I removed it entirely.

 ## 10. Security Vulnerabilities

 - Admin can upload their own files, therefore opening up a long list of potential security vulnerabilities.
 While Django has some pretty good security protection, as part of further development I would look to expand upon that protection with features that specifically target uploaded files.

-- The lack of a CSP is a glaring security vulnerability, but it will have to be implemented at a later date.
+- The lack of a CSP is something of a vulnerability and as testamount to its impact, it is the reason thr application scores somewhat poorly using Mozilla's secruity testing (outlined further in testing.md).
+It will have to be implemented at a later date.

 #### back to [contents](#table-of-contents)